-Wearable technology can transform that durable strip of fabric into an interactive information center that can track how much your pet eats, when and how often she exercises, and help you reunite if you get separated.
+Wearable technology can transform that durable strip of fabric into an interactive information center that can help plan your pet's mealtimes, when and how often she exercises, and help you reunite if you get separated.

 Let’s take a look at how these amazing devices work, so you can choose the one that works best for you and your best friend.

-Your pet's tracker should be durable, waterproof, and comfortable to wear, like this WonderWoof BowTie Activity Monitor.
+Your pet's tracker should be durable, water-resistent, and comfortable to wear, like this Link AKC smart collar.

 What to look for in a dog GPS tracker or dog activity monitor

 Before we start, one of the first questions we usually hear is "Is there one product that does both?"
 The answer is yes.
-Link AKC is an award-winning collar device that combines a robust dog activity monitor with a subscription-based GPS tracker.
+Link AKC is an award-winning smart collar that combines a robust dog activity monitor with a subscription-based GPS tracker that also features an ambient temperature sensor, training tone, and LED light.
 It's hugely popular.

 First, you’ll want to know how the device attaches to your pet’s collar.
 A few models actually provide an entire collar, but most clip around the fabric of your pet’s existing collar, or attach to the metal rings on the buckle.